 The safety guidelines instituted by the ASPS recommend that no more than 5 liters (11 pounds) of fat be removed at any one procedure.
 One must remember that it takes small increments of weight reduction in localized regions to make a noticeable difference.

-You will able to go home after surgery.
-You will have compression garments made of spandex over the operated areas.
+You will be able to go home after surgery.
+You will have compression garments made of spandex over the operated areas throughout your liposuction recovery.
 These should be worn around the clock for 2 weeks followed by another 2 weeks when active.
 You will be walking around the day of surgery.
-The degree and duration of discomfort varies from patient to patient.
+The degree and duration of discomfort vary from patient to patient.
 Most patients are able to stop taking pain medication and are back to work within a few days.
-Non-strenuous activity can begin at 5-7 days, low impact exercise at 3 weeks and unlimited activity at 6 weeks.
+Non-strenuous activity can begin at 5-7 days, low impact exercise at 3 weeks, and unlimited activity at 6 weeks.

 See Also: Why and How to Massage After Lipo

 Liposuction is not technically a permanent fix for fat.
 After you have the fat removed or undergo a fat transfer, you can still gain weight afterward.
 The best way to avoid this is to maintain a healthy lifestyle, including a proper diet with plenty of exercise.

 It’s true that liposuction helps with unwanted or stubborn fat.
 However, most surgeons do not recommend it for treating cellulite.
 Instead, consider QWO cellulite treatment in injectable form.
 This FDA-approved injectable is safe for use in adult women who want to treat their cellulite.